cynthiabaseman/cynthiabaseman.github.io/index.markdown

 [Forthcoming] **Baseman, C. M.**, et al. Towards More Equitable Ulcer Recognition Models: A Dataset of Naturalistic Foot Images from People of Color Living with Diabetes.
 In 2025 IEEE EMBS International Conference on Biomedical and Health Informatics.
 IEEE.

 [Forthcoming] **Baseman, C. M.**, et al. (2025).
 Poker with Play Money: Exploring The Perceived Humanness of AI Virtual Patients for Psychotherapist Training Role-Play.
-In Proceedings of the ACM on Human-Computer Interaction
+In Proceedings of the ACM on Human-Computer Interaction.  <a href="preprints/CSCW2025_PokerWithPlayMoney_Final.pdf">Link to Pre-Print </a>

 [Forthcoming] Xu, K., **Baseman, C.**, et al. (2025).
 Understanding Informal Caregivers’ Sense-Making on Conflicts and Life-Changing Events through Online Health Communities.
 In Proceedings of the ACM on Human-Computer Interaction